-This guide explains more about the migration of old menu macros into a separate standalone menu plugin.
+This guide explains more about migrating old menu macros into a separate standalone menu plugin.

-This guide will help you wrap an existing unordered list inside a HTML div that will style the list elements into a drop-down/flyout menu.
+This guide will help you wrap an existing unordered list inside an HTML div that will style the list elements into a drop-down/flyout menu.

 Use this guide to learn how to replicate the deprecated View and Edit menus from ThemeBuilder pre Confluence 5.